 | Ozonated water | Irrigation of the implant site before and during placement | Broad-spectrum disinfection without chemical residue |

-| Ozone gas | Direct application to the osteotomy (drill hole) and implant surface | Deep disinfection, stimulation of osteoblast activity |
+| Ozone gas | Direct application to the osteotomy (drill hole) and implant surface | Deep disinfection of the prepared site |

-| Ozonated oil | Applied over the surgical site post-placement | Sustained antimicrobial effect during initial healing, biofilm prevention |
+| Ozonated oil | Applied over the surgical site after placement | Sustained antimicrobial effect during early healing |

-The typical ozone-enhanced implant protocol works like this:
+A typical ozone-enhanced protocol runs like this:

 - The implant is placed in the treated site